diggerhq/infragenie/README.md

 # :genie: InfraGenie

-InfraGenie is allows you to split out your infrastructure project into separate independent pieces, each with its own terraform state.
-This is done using a pattern similar to dependency injection in  programming languages, but under the hood it uses [terraform data blocks](https://www.terraform.io/docs/language/data-sources/index.html).
+InfraGenie is a tool that allows you to split your infrastructure project into separate independent pieces, each with their own terraform state.
+This is done by using [terraform data blocks](https://www.terraform.io/docs/language/data-sources/index.html) behind the scenes to simulate a pattern similar to dependency injection in programming languages.

 ![infragenie drawio (3)](https://user-images.githubusercontent.com/1627972/132094461-6d07d7ab-0ea9-4da5-a0ff-1f1d3ae6637f.png)

 ## Why this pattern?